mayankish/RISC_V-OoO-CORE/README.md

 Full-resolution waveform: [`docs/images/GTKwave_output.pdf`](docs/images/GTKwave_output.pdf).

-Circuit diagrams above were regenerated from the RTL with Yosys (`write_json`) piped into netlistsvg — commands for every diagram in this repository, including the reduced-size ones, are in `docs/NETLIST_DIAGRAMS.md` if you need to regenerate them after an RTL change.
+Most circuit diagrams above were regenerated from the RTL with Yosys (`write_json`) piped into netlistsvg — commands for every diagram in this repository, including the reduced-size ones, are in `docs/NETLIST_DIAGRAMS.md` if you need to regenerate them after an RTL change.
+The two top-level schematics are captured directly from Vivado's post-synthesis schematic viewer instead, since that's the tool actually placing and wiring the design at that level.

 ## Power